SebastiaanKloos/oc-harvest/README.md

 ### Future
 I've planned a few more features which will be added soon.

+### Settings
+You can change the app title at the settings page.

 ### More information

 For more information, please take a look at the Harvest documentation.